 Why You Must Proactively Seek Peace in Your Marriage

-Men are traditionally the aggressive sex.
-And in the past 40 or so years women have been raised by an increasingly feministic society, in demanding equality in all areas of life.
+- Men are traditionally the aggressive sex.
+And in the past 40 or so years, women have been raised by an increasingly feministic society that demands equality in all areas of life.
 Full aggression on the part of the male and demanding full equality on the part of the female equals a doomed marriage.
 Why?
 Because all it does is result in two bulls locking horns.

-If you want your spouse by your side and to remain married, you will have to make them feel comfortable at home and with you.
-This means in a successful marriage you WILL NOT be getting your way all the time, and you aren't meant to.
+- If you want your spouse by your side and want to remain married, you will have to make them feel comfortable at home and with you.
+This means that in a successful marriage, you WILL NOT be getting your way all the time, and you aren't meant to.
 This applies to you whether you are male or female.

 Save your disagreements for the important things in life: